 Annual contributions are generally available for use without donor restrictions unless specifically restricted by the donor.
-Unconditional promises to give are recorded in the period they are received.
+Unconditional promises to give are recorded in the period they are awarded.
 Unconditional promises to give due in the next year are reflected as current promises to give and are recorded at their net realizable value.
 Unconditional promises to give due in subsequent years are recorded at the present value of their net realizable value, using risk-free interest rates applicable to the years in which the promises are received.
-The majority of the promises to give are related to the Museum's educational program support.
+As of June 30, 2021, \$4,800,000 of grants receivable is due from one donor and is restricted to use for campus improvements and expansion.
+The majority of the remaining balances of promises to give are related to the Museum's educational program support.
 Management's estimate of collectability is based, among other things, on the Museum's past collection experience and an estimate of the impact of current economic conditions.
 All unconditional promises to give are considered to be collectible and available for use without restrictions, unless specifically restricted by the donor.